Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 ## Submodules

-There are a number of approaches to tackling the above problems (and others we haven't discovered yet), but the first one I've opted for here is to use a [git submodule](https://git-scm.com/docs/git-submodule) to pull in the MonoGame source code, have my project reference the submodule, and then hack away at it until things are working.
+There are a number of approaches to tackling the above problems (and other problems we haven't discovered yet), but the first one I've opted for here is to use a [git submodule](https://git-scm.com/docs/git-submodule) to pull in the MonoGame source code, have my project reference the submodule, and then hack away at it until things are working.

 > *Note: I don't want to spend time explaining submodules and how to work with them, so if it's a concept you're not familiar or comfortable with, I recommend checking out a [tutorial](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and then heading back here afterwards.*